Contextual AI Asset COMMODITY PRICE FORECASTING TOOL

 In addition to price forecasting, applications can also offer overview of budget and spend profile analyses, cost deviations, cost savings and more, helping category managers to budget more efficiently by digging deep into their commodity purchase data.
 Factoring in commodity purchase impact on cash inflow, EBITDA etc., can further assist in commodity purchase planning and weighing associated monetary risks.

 Accurate forecasts demand a distinctive solution approach, one that employs both judgmental forecasts (forecasts based on qualitative analysis, market expertise of a variety of factors and analysis of supply and demand fundamentals) and statistical quantitative model forecasts based on historical price information.
-A keen view and understanding of market dynamics that can be feature-engineered to build a contextual AI asset, can help in proactively predicting commodity prices.
+A keen view and grasp of market dynamics that can be feature-engineered to build a custom AI application, can help in proactively predicting commodity prices.

 Let’s take a look at steps that go into building a well-rounded forecasting solution: